Skip to Content

 Do I need an Attorney?

-If you need brain surgery, you go to a brain surgeon, not a general practitioner.
-Sure, a general practitioner can perform brain surgery but expect a messy result.
-The same holds true for a Will Challenge Attorney.
+If you need brain surgery, go to a surgeon, not a general practitioner.
+A general practitioner can perform brain surgery but expect a messy result.
+The same holds for a Will Challenge Attorney.
 Will Contest cases are highly technical.
-It takes years of practice in this specific area to accumulate enough experience and knowledge to both attack and defend a Will in a Will Contest.
+It takes years of practice in this area to accumulate enough experience and knowledge to attack and defend a Will in a Will Contest.

 A successful Will Challenge Attorney requires not only a litigator’s skills but also in-depth knowledge of the specific court overseeing the Will Contest as well as Probate, Estate Planning, and the interpretation of Wills and Trusts.
 Like brain surgery, these are skills impossible to pick up quickly.
-Only an experienced Will Contest Lawyer should be trusted to handle a Will Contest.
+Trust only an experienced Will Contest Lawyer to handle a Will Contest.

 Does a Real Will Challenge Lawyer Save You Money?

 A Will Challenge Lawyer will likely reduce the estate litigation cost.
-By being familiar with the process and the court system, a Will Challenge Lawyer can more quickly identify and address issues.
+A Will Challenge Lawyer can more quickly identify and address issues by being familiar with the process and the court system.
 Experience with discovery methods and time-taught knowledge of what steps are usually successful help reach conclusions more quickly.
 In short, a Will Contest Lawyer saves you money.

-If you have any questions about a Will Contest or any other estate law topics, please contact us to schedule a free consultation.
+If you have any questions about a Will Contest or any other estate law topics, please get in touch with us to schedule a free consultation.

-Our firm has managed successful Will Challenges, as well as successfully defending valid Wills from wrongful Will Challenges, throughout Pennsylvania, New Jersey, and Florida.
+Our firm has managed successful Will Challenges and successfully defended valid Wills from wrongful Will Challenges throughout Pennsylvania, New Jersey, and Florida.
 Though headquartered in Philadelphia, our particular set of litigation skills are in demand near and far.
 Our litigation team focuses on estate matters.
 Few lawyers focus their entire practice on Estate Litigation, so when someone wants an experienced Will Contest Attorney to challenge a Will or defend a Will, they turn to us.

 What Our clients are saying